 With the proper practice, your instinct won’t let you down when that pheasant or quail crosses in front of you like a red streak.
 Trust your subconscious.
 It’s been around for a long time and knows all the angles.

-Reprinted from the September 2007 issue of Buckmasters GunHunter Magazine.
+This article was published in the September 2007 edition of Buckmasters GunHunter Magazine.
 Subscribe today to have GunHunter delivered to your home.